Alaricdragon/Starlords_Temp/README.md

     * "show" is an jsonObject that contains the same functions as 'rules', but instead of determining if a line can be ran, if any conditions in the object are false, and this line is selected, it will not be shown. for "option_"'s, if this line is selected and the 'hide' is true, it will not be ran.
     * "enable": (only effects 'option_' lines) is a jsonObject that contains the same functions as 'rules', but instead of determining if a line can be ran. if any conditions in this object are false, and this option will be greyed out and unable to be used.
     * "optionData": is the line to a line that happens when you click this option. if called as a line, and no options are selected for this line, it will automaticly load the linked line.
-    * "optionData": is the advanced option data form. this form runs through the intier lord list, and any lord matching 'conditions' will have an option added with the targetLord as data.
+    * "optionData": is the advanced option data form. this form runs through the intier lord list, and any lord matching 'conditions' will have an option added with themselves as the targetLord.
       * "optionData": is the line to a line that happens when you click this option(s)
       * "rules": is the rules that are required for each starlord in the game to be shown.
     * "hint": is the hover over hint that happens when you hover only an option. only works if this line is called as an option